 C. Rae Says: Only My Opinion, Just Sayin’!

 Who remembers the racist term ‘skillet blonde?’
 This term defines drop-dead-gorgeous women of African descent, having the so-called angular or chiseled facial features of European (Caucasian or Scandinavian) blondes, but are dark skinned or as black as an old fashioned cast iron frying skillet.
 This is/was an American racist epithet use to describe beautiful dark skinned babies, girls, and women of African descent.
-Sad to say, but its use was/is common among American so-called whites and blacks.
+Its use was and likely still is common among Caucasians and African Americans.

 The Japanese ganguro/black face and yamanba sub-culture personifies and perpetuates the racist connotations of the term skillet blonde, and is a blatant black-face mockery of black people, especially black women under the guise of a so-called fashion trend.

-In my opinion, the Japanese enjoy openly mocking people of African descent/African Americans and adamantly refuse to stop the perpetuation of their black face machinations.
-The manufacture and purchase of black face dolls and other racist trinkets and media driven racist characterizations are extremely pervasive and entrenched within Japanese society.
+In my opinion, the Japanese enjoy openly mocking Africans and African Americans, over decades adamantly refusing to stop the perpetuation of their black face machinations.
+The manufacture and purchase of black face dolls and other racist trinkets, also media driven racist characterizations that are entrenched within Japanese society.
 Clearly, the Japanese are a self-hating people as their earliest ancestor is African (See article and video below).
 Let us not forget that the Japanese originate from the Chinese/Jomon-Jin and Ainu people.

 Large groups of Bobby Okoon enthusiasts sing and dance to R&B/soul music in public spaces, at night clubs or in music and clothing stores that cater to the sub-culture.
 Also, other costumed enthusiasts mock African-American soul music and jazz icons at karaoke clubs.
 Now, large gangs of Japanese women and gay men immerse themselves in the ganguro and yamanba sub-culture.
 I say SHAME ON these ignorant, attention seeking, childish and fantasy driven fools for such arrogance and racist mockery!